-After spending a few days with the Martha Beck “Tribe” learning life coaching techniques, I had camped out at the Squaw Peak Resort Hotel for a few more days with my also devastatingly handsome and charming life coaching partner, James, who is really like a real-world equivalent of James Bond, including the irresistible and sexy British accent.
+After spending a few days with the Martha Beck coaching “Tribe” learning life coaching techniques, I had camped out at the Squaw Peak Resort Hotel for a few more days with my also charming life coaching partner, James, who is really like a real-world equivalent of James Bond, including the irresistible and sexy British accent.

 A member of a fund-raising committee that I am part of in Massachusetts had told me a week earlier about her brother, Matt, a pilot, who lived in Phoenix, and said I should meet him when I was there.